This is part two of a post that originated on LinkedIn in October of 2015. The title of the post was

-The question was posted on LinkedIn, and on some Facebook Groups.
+The question was posted on LinkedIn, and some Facebook Groups.
 Altogether, there were more than 150 comments, written by practitioners from the various segments of the profession, and varying degrees of experience.
 Excerpts from the comments are outlined below.
 (Please keep in mind that the post is close to five years old)

-The origin of the post came from a group of students asking the question while I was observing an EP Training program.
-At the time I could understand why they would ask the question, they are paying a considerable amount of money to attend an EP training program and Security Driving or Secure Transportation was hardly mentioned.
-This is not a criticism, it is an observation.
+The origin of the post came from a group of students asking the question while observing an EP Training program.
+At the time, I could understand why they would ask the question, they are paying a considerable amount of money to attend an EP training program, and Security Driving or Secure Transportation was hardly mentioned.
+This is not a criticism; it is an observation.

 The same question was asked by a small number of Private Security proprietors, that is where the WOW came from.